How to write a book introduction is the biggest hurdle for most of the writers I work with.

 What to put in an introduction?

-Much of the mystery around this topic involves what to put in an introduction.
+Much of the mystery around how to write a book introduction involves what to put in it.

 If you’re vague, will people lose interest?
 If you give away too much information, will people feel overwhelmed?
 How do you find the right balance?